lisp-docs/lisp-docs.github.io/docs/tutorial/informal-introduction-to-lisp.md

 # An Informal Introduction to Common Lisp

 :::warning
-This article is a stub.
-Please help contribute in [our repository](https://github.com/lisp-docs/lisp-docs.github.io) or by clicking on the "Edit this page" link below.
+This article **needs to be checked!**.
-The article itself is similar to the python tutorial, **but it needs to be checked!**
+Please help contribute by checking it and making changes in [our repository](https://github.com/lisp-docs/lisp-docs.github.io) or by clicking on the "Edit this page" link below.
 :::

 In the following examples, input and output are distinguished by the presence or absence of prompts.
 To repeat the example, you must type everything after the prompt, when the prompt appears; lines that do not begin with a prompt are output from the Lisp system.
 In Common Lisp, the standard interactive prompt is often `>` (though this can vary between implementations).
 We will use `>` here.